 6. If I can’t make it for this session, when’s the next one?

-The next STEP-YA group is starting in December.
+The next STEP-YA groups start in April and September 2020 respctively.
 You can apply now!

 7. Can I be on IA and participate in this program?